-Indian cuisine is all about intense bursts of flavour and mouth-watering delights that you just can’t say no to.
+Indian cuisine is all about intense bursts of flavor and mouth-watering delights that you just can’t say no to.
 But it’s also got an unhealthy side that can completely throw off your carefully constructed diet plan.
-Read on to see how you can continue to enjoy your favourite Indian dishes without compromising on your fitness goals.
+Read on to see how you can continue to enjoy your favorite Indian dishes without compromising on your fitness goals.

 Mad about Indian Food?
 There’s a Dark Side to the Deliciousness

 Us Indians?
 We’re just nuts about food.
 And why wouldn’t we be!
-After all, our food is packed to the brim with so many amazing flavours – from the piercing tartness of road-side chaat to the saccharine sweetness of the choicest mithais.
-Just think of your favourite Indian treat.
-Whether it be pav bhaaji or butter chicken, one thing is for sure – every bite will pack a wallop of flavour!
-But blessed as we are with a cuisine so spectacular, there’s a downside as well.
+After all, our food is packed to the brim with so many amazing flavors – from the piercing tartness of road-side chaat to the saccharine sweetness of the choicest mithais.
+Just think of your favorite Indian treat.
+Whether it be pav bhaaji or butter chicken, one thing is for sure – every bite will pack a wallop of flavor!
+But blessed as we are with cuisine so spectacular, there’s a downside as well.

 The Deep-Frying Dilemma: Why Your Indian Diet is Upsetting Your Diet Plans

-Most of the food we end up consuming on a day-to-day basis, whether at home or outside, tastes that damn good mostly because of the way it is prepared.
-And unfortunately, food preparation in our country quite often means over-cooking, frying, deep frying, or even re-frying.
+Most of the food we end up consuming on a day-to-day basis, whether at home or outside, taste that damn good mostly because of the way it is prepared.
+And unfortunately, food preparation in our country quite often means over-cooking, frying, deep-frying, or even re-frying.
 We start out with perfectly innocent ingredients like vegetables, whole grains, pulses, and lentils, but by the time we’re done cooking them, the nutrients go out the window and the calories get piled on.

 As a result, everything from home-cooked food like curries and pulaos to the usual suspects – samosas, jalebis, and halwa – all end up contributing to those regrettable inches on our waistlines, hips, arms, and chins!
 And it’s not just the weight gain.
 The heavier food preparations end up making us feel sluggish, sleepy, and unenergetic.
 But when done right, Indian food can be both delicious and healthy at the same time.